amini-py/music-app-vue/README.md

 # 🚧 music-app-vue
 #### Project show case

-> Create an account and login (Firebase based)
+Create an account and login
-> Navigate to #manage page and upload songs
+Navigate to #manage page and upload songs
-> Listen to songs that others have uploaded
+Listen to songs that others have uploaded and download them

 #### Technologies used: